iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision.

-I gotta say that I was taught dynamic programming in different contexts, but it took me a while to finally get the "click" that they were actually the same thing.
+I have to admit that despite encountering dynamic programming in different contexts, it took me a while to finally get the "click" that they were actually the same thing.
-When learning algorithms and data structures, it was a memoization-based technique where you speed up your algorithm by first solving the easier parts and saving them for later use.
+When learning algorithms and data structures, it was a memoization-based technique where you could speed up some algorithms by first solving the easier parts and storing the solution for later use.
-At work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.[^sddp]
+Then, at work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.[^sddp]
-The main algorithm we use, called _Stochastic Dual Dynamic Programming_, at first didn't seem so much like the programming technique algorithms class.
+The main algorithm we use, called _Stochastic Dual Dynamic Programming_, at first didn't seem so much like the programming technique from the algorithms class.
 Finally, one of the main methods for model-based reinforcement learning is again called dynamic programming, and it also didn't seem so much like the other instances.